-A Rotary Timetable and Subject-Specific Teachers gives us an advantage over other schools
+A Rotary Timetable and Subject-Specific Teachers give us an advantage over other schools

-Parents choose Fern Hill because they want an individualized educational experience for their children that lets them learn in their own style.
-While there are a great many advantages to the Fern Hill School experience, it is our subject-specific teachers and our rotary timetable that enable us to individualize our programs for our students.
+Parents choose Fern Hill because they want an enriched educational experience for their children that lets them learn in their own style.
+While there are a great many advantages to the Fern Hill School experience, it is our subject-specific teachers and our rotary timetable that enable us to enrich our programs for our students.

 Our subject-specific teaching approach delivers a variety of benefits